Fatah–Hamas conflict: 2008 Sana'a declaration

 On 23 March 2008, Hamas and Fatah signed an agreement in Sana'a, Yemen that amounted to a reconciliation deal.
 It called for a return of the Gaza Strip to the pre-June 2007 situation, though this has not happened.
 On 8 November 2008, Palestinian reconciliation talks due to be held in Cairo were called off after Hamas announced a boycott in protest at the detention of hundreds of its members by president Mahmoud Abbas's security forces.

 2009 political violence

 The 2009 Hamas political violence took place in the Gaza Strip during and after the 2008–2009 Israel–Gaza conflict.
-A series of violent acts, ranging from physical assaults, torture, and executions of Palestinians, suspected of collaboration with the Israel Defense Forces, as well as members of the Fatah political party, occurred.
+A series of violent acts, ranging from physical assaults, torture, and executions of Palestinians, suspected of collaboration with the IDF as well as members of the Fatah political party, occurred.
 According to Human Rights Watch, at least 32 people were killed by these attacks: 18 during the conflict and 14 afterward, and several dozen more were maimed, many by shots to the legs.

 On 31 May 2009, six people were killed as Palestinian Authority and Hamas forces clashed in Qalqilya.
 Ethan Bronner described the fighting as an indication "that the Palestinian unity needed for creation of a state is far off."